TunesWork is a 501 C(3) non-profit that advocates, educates, and supports the healing power of music.

 Since stepping into the world of the healing power of music, TunesWork continues to be amazed by the many organizations dedicated to using music to heal, comfort and soothe.
 TunesWork continues to champion these efforts by educating the public, raising awareness and fundraising, because we know that Tunes truly work.

 TunesWork supports, educates and advocates for the healing power of music.
 We support a wide range of therapeutic music programs, and enable local facilities to incorporate the healing power of music into their daily regimen.

-Whether you’re in uterine waiting to be born, or on your death bed… TunesWork!
+Whether you’re in uterine waiting to be born, or on your death bed.

-Most recently, TunesWork had a very successful benefit concert at the Center For Arts in Grass Valley on April 7th, 2018 – Featuring the Rayos and Steelin’ Dan.
-Raising over $8,000, with the proceeds going right back into the local community to place Music and Memory in 4 local facilties.
+TunesWork had a very successful benefit concert at the Center For Arts in Grass Valley on April 7, 2018, featuring the Rayos and Steelin’ Dan.
+Raising over $8,000, with the proceeds going right back into the local community to place Music and Memory in four local facilties.

 In May 2017, TunesWork presented California Association of Health Facilities (CAHF) a check in the amount of $8,200 to be used to build music libraries in participating Music and Memory CAHF facilities.